I'm at CHA helping my friend Kim (who own an LSS) shop. This is what I posted on my own

 minimums are too high.
 This is all complicated by the fact that there

-are no prices listed anywhere.
-You have to ask about everything. - You walk around with the salesperson while they either fill out a
+- You walk around with the salesperson while they either fill out a

 sales form for you, or scan UPC codes with a little machine.
 The